mdg/pltgames-testoy/README.md

 Novelty
 =========

-The parts of Testoy that are meant to be novel are it's features for testing.
+The parts of Testoy that are meant to be novel are its features for testing.
 Testoy implements four special test-specific syntaxes to make tests easier to read and write.
 * Pure Function Tests
 * Manual Test Sets
 * Given Statements
 * Test Functions
+* Test Patches (not implemented)

 Pure Function Tests
 ------